CiscoTestAutomation/unicon.plugins/docs/developer_guide/statemachine.rst

 In this chapter we will go through the important APIs and using an example device we will try to implement a working statemachine.

-Before you go further, please make sure you have gone through :doc:`Expect Abstraction Library <../user_guide/eal>`
+Before you go further, please make sure you have gone through the Expect Abstraction Library material.

 .. note::